 If a bank gets into trouble, it's to be hoped there'd be a bailout which didn't affect savers, so all your money's protected (though that of course isn't guaranteed).
-This hasn't just happened with UK-owned Northern Rock and Bradford & Bingley, but also with Iceland-owned (but UK-regulated) Kaupthing Edge (see more on the Icelandic Bank Collapse).
+This didn't just happened with UK-owned Northern Rock and Bradford & Bingley, but also with Iceland-owned (but UK-regulated) Kaupthing Edge (see more on the Icelandic Bank Collapse).

 Where possible, always keep your cash within the £75,000 limit, as it's an aim but not a promise to bail out banks that fail.
 However, this is particularly true with non-European banks, as this has not been tested yet (and hopefully won't be!).

 Some European banks may NOT be UK protected...

 It is possible for a bank to be operating in the UK with the FCA's full approval, yet the protection you get is not provided by the UK Financial Services Compensation Scheme.
 It's not banks owned in far-flung countries you need to watch, but European-owned banks.

 That's because banks from the European Economic Area are allowed to opt for a slightly different protection, called the 'passport' scheme, which means if they went bust, you'd have to claim money back from the bank's home country's compensation scheme.